 John was diagnosed with “spleen qi” and “heart blood deficiency.”
-Therefore, his acupuncture and herbal remedy treatment were designed to improve spleen function and blood circulation.
+Therefore, his acupuncture and herbal remedy treatments were designed to improve spleen function and blood circulation.
 He also has to make changes in his diet and work hours.

-Everyone who suffers from chronic insomnia is somewhat different in the traditional Chinese medical perspective.
+Everyone who suffers from chronic insomnia is somewhat different from the traditional Chinese medical perspective.
 The best course of action would be to be evaluated by an experienced Chinese medicine doctor and follow the treatment plan faithfully.

 Insomnia is just a signal of an imbalance in the human body.
 Treating insomnia does more than improve sleep; it improves health and prevents more serious illnesses from happening.